jkbngb/FormCalc/README.md

 # Documentation

-User stories and the process is documented in the Kanban board.
+User stories and the process is documented in the Kanban board under the following link: https://github.com/users/jkbngb/projects/6